mdangnguyen/mdangnguyen.github.io/README.md

 ## Getting Started

 These instructions will enable you to write, host, and format your resume in Markdown using Atom, GitHub, and GitHub themed Jekyll.
+This guide is meant for anyone with little to no experience in coding and is familiar with basic website interactions.
+However, there is a few things you need to know and set up before following this guide.

 ### Prerequisites

 #### Knowledge of Markdown

 If you aren't familiar with Markdown, please complete this [tutorial](https://www.markdowntutorial.com/) and get used to the language.
-It is very intuitive and can honestly take less than an hour to learn.
+It is very intuitive and can take less than an hour to learn.

 #### Atom Text Editor